Before you apply

 - The payment was for the same site.

-- The site is still licenced to the same operator.
+- The site is still licensed to the same operator.

 - The site is still covered by the same surface lease agreement or Board Order.